Atlas Protocol Price Hits $0.0002 on Top Exchanges (ATP)

-Atlas Protocol (ATP) traded 4.1% higher against the dollar during the 1-day period ending at 19:00 PM Eastern on May 25th.
-During the last week, Atlas Protocol has traded 32% higher against the dollar.
-One Atlas Protocol coin can now be bought for approximately $0.0002 or 0.00000001 BTC on exchanges.
-Atlas Protocol has a market cap of $399,377.56 and $168,556.00 worth of Atlas Protocol was traded on exchanges in the last day.
+Atlas Protocol (ATP) traded down 3.3% against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on May 31st.
+During the last week, Atlas Protocol has traded 0.7% higher against the U.S. dollar.
+Atlas Protocol has a market cap of $388,569.78 and approximately $120,124.00 worth of Atlas Protocol was traded on exchanges in the last 24 hours.
+One Atlas Protocol coin can now be purchased for approximately $0.0002 or 0.00000000 BTC on major exchanges.

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.